Tarpsvo/mobx-symbol-error-example/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Purpose

+In MobX 6.1.0, a production build cannot be created due to strange handling of Symbols when `NODE_ENV=production`.
+This does not occur in any `6.0.X` versions.

 ## Getting Started

-First, run the development server:
+First, run the development server.
+You can do this natively:

 ```bash
 npm run dev